VidunderGunder/ml-ady-report/README.md

 MLAdy will not necessarily compete with other software platforms or frameworks, as the projects proposed framework is leaning more towards the realization and implementation of available technology - only developing solutions in-house if not available elsewhere.
 Other platforms will likely be of benefit as tools to make this possible.
 The project's goal is to make it as effective as possible to implement AI and robotics, not to create a standalone software suite.

 The closest available alternatives to MLAdy's proposed framework may be [ROS](https://www.ros.org/) and [PyRobot](https://pyrobot.org/), widely used frameworks for making software relating to robots.
 MLAdy's framework will offer a more opinionated approach, prioritizing retrofitting, intuition and easy-of-use.
-Aspects of both frameworks may simplify some aspects down the line, and should then be incorporated into MLAdy's own.
+Aspects of both frameworks may simplify some aspects down the line, and may be adopted by MLAdy.

 MLAdy might offer parts of its resources to the community, like most technology corporations do (e.g. Facebook's [PyTorch](https://pytorch.org/), [React](https://reactjs.org/) and [PyRobot](https://pyrobot.org/), Tesla's [batteries](https://www.tesla.com/blog/all-our-patent-are-belong-you) and Google's [TensorFlow](https://www.tensorflow.org/) and [gRPC](https://opensource.google/projects/grpc)) as feedback from the open source community can improve the framework.

 Active participation by students at NMBU will be a priority given that the first stages (see [checklist](#checklist) and [next-steps](#next-steps)) is a success.
 Students will gain real life experience in an accessible way, while helping MLAdy push innovation.

 MLAdy hopes to reduce the difficulty of implementation to a level where it can hire students to apply the framework in pilot projects.
-If successful, the colaboration can be turned to a paid service.
+If successful, the collaboration can be turned to a paid service.
 That way, MLAdy can offer high-skilled jobs to students and substantial tech-based economic growth for local companies with low risk.

 #### Threats